 Flights: $289 average per person on round-trip nonstop flights, depending on the origination city.

-Accommodations: $43 per person per night for a family of four at one of six Sky Hotels and resort properties.
+Accommodations: $43 per person per night for a family of four at 1 of 6 Sky Hotels and resort properties.

 The details: Families who love Legos can stack up the fun and explore the 150-acre park, from Miniland USA to Lego Kingdom.
-Thaw out from the cold and settle into three nights of accommodations in a one-bedroom suite (upgrades to multibedroom suites are available) at one of six properties, including Palisades Resort or Lake Buena Vista Resort and Spa.
+Thaw out from the cold and settle into three nights of accommodations in a 1-bedroom suite (upgrades to multibedroom suites are available) at 1 of 6 properties, including Palisades Resort or Lake Buena Vista Resort and Spa.
 Packages include a family four-pack of tickets to Legoland and two Lego fun packs for $172 per night (now through March 31, 2012).

 After you’ve had your fill of brick-building, you can get back in touch with nature at the Ocala National Forest for free.
 It boasts huge springs, twisting streams, and lakes for fishing and water skiing.
 Many of the scenic lakes were formed when limestone bedrock dissolved, which permitted the surface layer to slump and fill with water.
 Several other parks, such as Wekiwa Springs and Fort Christmas, also have tons of fun activities for kids of all ages.